Our Senior Leadership team is responsible for the day-to-day running of Dementia UK.

 Director of Fundraising, Marketing and Communications, Martin Bishop

-Martin joined Dementia UK in August 2014, prior to that he was at Action on Hearing Loss and in a 25 year plus career he has also worked for the NSPCC, Marie Curie and the British Red Cross.
+Martin joined Dementia UK in August 2014.
+Prior to that that he was at RNID, and in a 25 year plus career he has also worked for the NSPCC, Marie Curie and the British Red Cross.

 The other part of Martin’s responsibility is the charity’s marketing and communications – helping to raise awareness of and engagement with Dementia UK and Admiral Nurses.